What is the difference between your personal and business credit score, and when does your business credit score matter? Read on to find out.

 "There are other relevant factors and scoring models on how business credit is calculated, including industry risk, average debt load, years in business and company size," he added.

-While each credit rating agency has its own methods of calculating a business credit score, there are a few common factors in what influences a business credit score.
-These include:
+While each credit rating agency has its own methods of calculating a business credit score, there are a few common factors in a business credit score:

 - Industry risk.
 Even if your business is financially sound and has a strong business plan, a risky industry could reduce your business credit score.
 For example, businesses in the legal cannabis industry face legal challenges many other businesses do not; that can be a drag on otherwise financially stable cannabis businesses' credit scores.